renaudcerrato/renaudcerrato.github.io/_posts/2016-05-30-build-your-homemade-router-part3.md

 ## Patch it!

-Fortunately, the regulatory compliance is dealed at the driver level (which is open-source) and can be easily patched.
+Fortunately, the regulatory compliance is dealed at the driver level and can be easily patched.
 The original patch can be found in the [Open-WRT source tree](https://dev.openwrt.org/browser/trunk/package/kernel/mac80211/patches/402-ath_regd_optional.patch).

 First of all, be sure to enable the source repository from _/etc/apt/sources.list_: